Process-ing/feup-ldts/docs/README.md

 #### Implementation

-The example implementation mentioned can be found in the following classes inside the GUI directory: the general [GUI class](/src/test/java/timelessodyssey/gui/GUI.java) and the specific [Lanterna class](/src/test/java/timelessodyssey/gui/LanternaGUI.java).
+The example implementation mentioned can be found in the following classes inside the GUI directory: the general [GUI class](/src/main/java/timelessodyssey/gui/GUI.java) and the specific [Lanterna class](/src/main/java/timelessodyssey/gui/LanternaGUI.java).

-A diagram depicting the idea behind this pattern can also be found here:

-#### Consequences

-The use of the Adapter Pattern allows our classes to not worry about the execution of certain operations with Lanterna, respecting the Single Responsibility Principle.
-It also increases the modularity of the code, allowing for easier changes down the line.

 An explanation is also provided in the following diagram: